 The Center for Voice and Swallowing provides comprehensive care not only for professionals who depend on their voices -- including singers, actors, teachers, lawyers and salespersons -- but for any patient with hoarseness, throat pain, vocal fatigue, difficulty breathing or difficulty swallowing.

-Dr. Pitman, a graduate of Albert Einstein College of Medicine, completed his residency in Otolaryngology at the Infirmary.
+Dr. Pitman, a graduate of Albert Einstein College of Medicine, completed his residency in Otolaryngology at New York Eye and Ear Infirmary.
 Most recently, he was a fellow in laryngology and care of the professional voice at Vanderbilt University Medical Center.

 The Center for Voice and Swallowing provides patients with a complete evaluation by a laryngologist, voice and swallow therapist, singing specialist and vocal scientist.
 Supporting the sub-specialized medical expertise at the Center is a state-of-the-art diagnostic laboratory which performs a variety of tests on the larynx, esophagus, vocal folds and trachea.